fititnt/uwazi-docker/development-instructions.md

 Protip: the most common error of using uwazi-docker with Uwazi a port is already used by another container or the installed Mongo / Elastic Search on your machine.

-### Multiple versions of Mongo and Elastic Search running
-With docker, is possible to have the complete full Uwazi stack running with no changes except by the only required port to be accessed outside docker (in this# Want some GUI to see what is happening on MongoDB?
-Use nosqlclient docker-compose up -d mongo-gui-mongoclient

-# Want some GUI to see what is happening on Elastic Search?
-Try Dejavu
-docker-compose up -d elasticsearch-gui-dejavu case, the Uwazi port, at 3000).
-Some more advanced examples not related to Uwazi can be found at <https://github.com/fititnt/chatops-wg-infra>